mapadilla1031/mapadilla1031/README.md

 ---

-> ““"Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it."”
+> “Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it."
 Edsger W. Dijkstra
 ```